jfqiu-git/tips/[Caffe]Installation.md

 $ sudo apt-get install freeglut3-dev
 ```
 ## Step 2.
 Install CUDA library
-    CUDA is only required to GPU-mode, this step can be skipped for CPU-only installation.
+>  CUDA is only required to GPU-mode, this step can be skipped for CPU-only installation.
 CUDA library version 7.0 and the latest driver version are recommended.
-Because the driver bundled with the library is usually out-of-date, so we need to
->  Install the **CUDA library** and **latest driver** separately.
+Because the driver bundled with the library is usually out-of-date, so we need to install the **CUDA library** and **latest driver** separately.
->  **CUDA library** installation referenced to [NVIDIA CUDA Getting Started Guide for Linux](https://developer.nvidia.com/cuda-downloads/).
+**CUDA library** installation referenced to [NVIDIA CUDA Getting Started Guide for Linux](https://developer.nvidia.com/cuda-downloads/).

 ###1.
 Disable the Nouveau Drivers:
 * Create a file at **/etc/modprobe.d/blacklist-nouveau.conf** with the following contents :